Click here to visit our sponsor Absolute Authentic

 A steady run of performances between Monaco and Valencia saw Rosberg pick up 25 points, while the German was cruelly robbed of an almost certain second in Singapore when he was given a drive-through for crossing the white line at the end of the pitlane.

 In the latter stages of the season, following BMW's shock announcement that it was to leave the sport, attention turned to Toyota.
-On October 14, Williams announced that it was to end its engine supply contract with the Japanese manufacturer at the end of the season, the announcement an obvious precursor to Toyota's own withdrawal from the sport which was officially announced on November 4.
+Sure enough, on October 14, Williams announced that it was to end its engine supply contract with the Japanese manufacturer at the end of the season, the announcement an obvious precursor to Toyota's own withdrawal from the sport which was officially announced on November 4.

-A couple of days prior to Toyota's announcement, on October 30, Williams announced that it had secured a deal to run Cosworth powerplants in 2010, the Grove outfit reverting to the same engine supplier it had used on its F1 debut back in the early 70s.
+A couple of days prior to Toyota's announcement, on October 30, Williams announced that it had secured a deal to run Cosworth powerplants in 2010, the Grove outfit reverting to the same engine supplier it had used on its F1 debut back in the early 70s and also in 2006, the season in which Cosworth had last supplied F1 engines.

 It came as no surprise that Nakajima followed Toyota out of Grove, while it was also clear that the team could no longer hold on to Rosberg who subsequently headed to Mercedes.